openxrlab/xrnerf/README.md

 ## Contributing

-We appreciate all contributions to improve XRMoCap.
+We appreciate all contributions to improve XRNerf.
 Please refer to [CONTRIBUTING.md](docs/en/CONTRIBUTING.md) for the contributing guideline.

 ## Acknowledgement